jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 Several people in the gallery laughed.
 Judge Morrison hid a smile.

+Sophia felt a surge of fierce pride.
+That was her Ethan—quiet until pushed, then absolutely unmovable.

 The lawyer changed tactics.
 "You claim this relationship with Sophia Chen isn't influencing your decisions.
 But you applied to the same school, plan to live in the same city, have coordinated your entire future with hers.
 Doesn't that suggest dependence?"

 "We applied to the same school because we have the same academic interests.
 We both want to study engineering.
 We both love math and physics.
-That's not dependencethat's shared goals."
+That's not dependence—that's shared goals."

-"But if the relationship ends"
+"But if the relationship ends—"

 "I'll still want to study engineering.
 I'll still want to go to MIT.
 Sophia isn't why I want those things.
 She just reminded me that I was allowed to want them."

 The lawyer tried a few more angles, but Ethan held firm.
 When he finally stepped down, Sophia wanted to cheer.

 He didn't look at Robert as he returned to his seat.
 Robert was staring at the table, jaw clenched.

+Caroline was watching Ethan with an expression of profound sadness and what looked like regret.

 ---